ZenifiedFromI2P/ofacrypto/README.md

 # Vulnerabilities

-No Vulnerabilities have been discovered yet, please review this and report any in the issues **AND** email me as seen above.
+No vulnerabilities have been discovered yet, please review this and report any in the issues **AND** email me as seen above.

 I think a timing issue exists there, but I think it's unfixable because JS is unpredictable.